Synthetic Difference in Differences: Formal Results

 Finally, we comment briefly on the behavior of the oracle time weights $\tlambda$ in the presence of autocorrelation over time.
 When $\Sigma$ is not diagonal, the effective regularization term in \eqref{eq:col_oracle} does not shrink $\tlambda_{\pre}$ towards zero, but rather toward an autoregression vector

 Here $\lambda_{\post}$ is the $T_\post$-component column vector with all elements equal to $1/T_\post$ and $\psi$ is the population regression coefficient in a regression of the average of the post-treatment errors on the pre-treatment errors.
 In the absence of autocorrelation, $\psi$ is zero, but when autocorrelation is present, shinkage toward $\psi$ reduces the variance of the SDID estimator---and enables us to gain precision over the basic DID estimator \eqref{main_did} even when the two-way fixed effects model is correctly specified.
+This explains some of the behavior noted in the simulations.